Posandu/tronic247/posts/create-a-spa-with-php/index.md

 tags: ['php', 'spa', 'javascript']
 img: /wp-content/uploads/2022/05/Create-a-SPA-with-PHP.png
 updated: '2024-06-13'
+excerpt: How to create a single-page application with PHP and Instantclick.js.
 ---

 Today, we will create an SPA with PHP.
 Our output will look like this.
 (Ignore the speed of the GIF, compressing it made it look slower than it is somehow)